bluetuith-org/haraltd/README.md

 	- To listen for and receive files: `haraltd device connect opp start-server -d <directory-path-to-save-transferred-files>` (Press Ctrl-C to stop the server)

-- To start a Phonebook Access Profile session with a device:
-	- To get all contacts: `haraltd device connect pbap get-all-contacts -a <address>`
-	- To get combined call history: `haraltd device connect pbap get-combined-calls -a <address>`

-More subcommands for the `pbap` command can be listed using: `haraltd device connect pbap --help`.<br />
-Similarly, more subcommands for each profile can be listed using: `haraltd device connect <profile-name> --help`.<br />

 - To disconnect a connected device:
 ```
 haraltd device disconnect -a <address>